From the Director

 The Institute is composed of a community of scholars based in the Los Angeles region and supplemented by short- and long-term visitors.
 EMSI strives to provide a suitable setting for nourishing intellectual achievement, advancing interdisciplinary research, and sharing path-breaking discoveries.
 The Institute aims to promote new avenues for research in the humanities and social sciences.

 Positioned in a city that is intellectually vibrant and demographically diverse, the Institute will combine the strengths of a major urban university with a world class independent research institution.
-The Institute’s programs will contribute to the development of a range of traditional disciplines (primarily but not exclusively history, literature, and the history of art) by bringing together the insights and techniques of scholars who share an interest in early modern peoples and cultures.
+The Institute’s programs contribute to the development of a range of traditional disciplines (primarily but not exclusively history, literature, and the history of art) by bringing together the insights and techniques of scholars who share an interest in early modern peoples and cultures.

 Peter C. Mancall, Director

 The USC-Huntington Early Modern Studies Institute (EMSI) exists on the ancestral lands of the Gabrielino-Tongva and Kizh Nation peoples who continue to call this region home.
 EMSI respectfully acknowledges these Indigenous peoples as the traditional caretakers of this landscape, as the direct descendants of the first people.
 EMSI recognizes their continued presence and is grateful to have the opportunity to work and learn on this land.

 Banner image: detail from "Vallard Atlas," (1547) HM 29 f.3 "Terra Java."
 Courtesy of the Huntington Library.